giftos1/programming-guide/Programming-Patterns.md

 (This is a simplification to make the point about reusability, not a rule that never changes.)
 That is:
-* input-getting functions don't take in parameters, but they do return what they get.
+* input-getting functions don't always take in parameters, but they do return what they get.
 * data-processing functions do take in parameters (they do NOT get the input data from the user or other source), and they do return the results (they do NOT display/print/save the result)
 * output-producing functions do take in parameter (what they are to display), but do not return anything